ssbc/ssb-ahoy/README.md

 If you want to take this repo for a spin, run `npm start` and you'll get the mini-app by itself, and an identity set up in `~/.ahoy-test`.
 You currently need to be on the same network as another peer.

+## API

+### `ahoy(config, plugins, next)`

+- `config` - valid config for starting and connecting to an `ssb-server`, see [ssb-config](www.github.com/ssbc/ssb-config).
+Must include keys
+- `plugins` - an Array of the names of plugins you'd like to get ahoy to run indexes of for you
+- `next` - a function which will be called when the user pushes the "Launch" button

+None of these arguments are optional.

 ## The voyage map

+Note at the moment moment `ssb-ahoy` is running the main electron instance.
+We can't seem to easily quit out of it and launch pour own e.g. patchbay, using that electron... which would seem more ideal.
+Currently just hacking it so that `app.quit()` is not called, and patchbay uses ahoy's electron ...

 - [ ] gets you set up with a name + image before setting sail
 - [x] lets you follow peers on a local network